-On September 1, 2023, we entered into the September Bridge Financing with various accredited investors, certain of which are pre-existing stockholders, including Aperture Healthcare Ventures Ltd., MDB Merchants Park LLC, Balmoral Financial Group LLC and AME EQUITIES LLC (each a related party based on share ownership in excess of 5% or resulting from a principal at one of the entities being on the Company's board of directors) in the aggregate principal amount of \$198,128.
+On September 1, 2023, we entered into the September Bridge Financing with various accredited investors, certain of which are pre-existing stockholders, including Aperture Healthcare Ventures Ltd., MDB Merchants Park LLC, Balmoral Financial Group LLC and AME EQUITIES LLC (each a related party based on share ownership in excess of 5% or resulting from a principal at one of the entities being on the Company's board of directors) in the aggregate principal amount of \$197,421, after giving effect to the Representative Affiliate Transactions.
 The September Bridge Financing consists of senior secured convertible notes that have a maturity date of March 1, 2024.
-Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into shares of Common Stock in connection with the IPO at a twenty percent (20%) discount to the price per IPO Share plus 551 Bonus Shares (43,523 shares, assuming an initial public offering price of \$6.00 per IPO Share, the midpoint of the price range set forth on the cover page of the IPO Prospectus).
+Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into shares of Common Stock in connection with the IPO at a twenty percent (20%) discount to the price per IPO Share plus 549 Bonus Shares (43,385 shares, based on the initial public offering price of \$6.00 per IPO Share).
 The senior secured convertible notes issued in the September Bridge Financing are secured by a security interest in all of our assets (including our patents and intellectual property licenses).
 In connection with the September Bridge Financing, on September 1, 2023, we also entered into a securities purchase agreement with holders of the notes, pursuant to which we are required to file a registration statement within 180 calendar days after consummation of the IPO, providing for the resale of Common Stock received by holders of the notes upon conversion of such notes.
 Additionally, entered into a subordination and intercreditor agreement, effective September 1, 2023, with the holders of the senior secured convertible notes issued in the April Bridge Financing, pursuant to which those notes and certain liens of the Company would be subordinated to the rights of the holders of the notes issued in the September Bridge Financing.

 On October 12, 2023, we and four existing investors entered into the October Promissory Notes with an aggregate face amount of \$210,000 and an aggregate purchase price of \$175,000.
-The October Promissory Notes mature on November 12, 2023 or, if earlier to occur, upon the closing of this offering.
+The October Promissory Notes mature on November 12, 2023 or, if earlier to occur, upon the closing of this IPO.
 The October Promissory Notes bear no interest except in the case of certain events of default.
-On November 7, 2023, we amended and restated the October Promissory Notes to extend the maturity dates of the October Promissory Notes to November 17, 2023.
+On November 7, 2023, we amended and restated the October Promissory Notes to extend the maturity dates of the Promissory Notes to November 17, 2023.
 On November 13, 2023, we amended and restated the October Promissory Notes to further extend the maturity dates of the Promissory Notes to February 29, 2024.